 The facility houses wire-stripping machines in blue shipping containers inside the scrapyard (photos below).
 The machines separate metals from cable plastic coatings.

-But there was a problem they did not foresee - the machines could not process the small diameter cables that are regularly incinerated in the open in and around the Agbogbloshie scrapyard for copper recovery.
+But there was a problem they did not foresee (a simple data collection would have revealed this but they did not bother, just threw money at the problem) - the machines could not process the small diameter cables that are regularly incinerated in the open in and around the Agbogbloshie scrapyard to recover the copper inside.

 Separated large diameter plastic coatings at the Agbogbloshie Recycling Center at Agbogbloshie, Ghana/ March 2019 Photo Credit: Muntaka Chasant